API#

 }

-isn't counted as downtime
+checking value of state isn't counted as downtime

 hasn't been checked yet;

-value means that the peer is malfunctioning.
+the unhealthy value means that the server is malfunctioning.

-For details of health probes, see upstream_probe.
+For details of health probes, see upstream_probe.probes:countfailslastqueue (PRO)#queue object

 "queue": {